howtomakeaturn/tempfornow/README.md

 Considering:
 * NoSQL is more flexibile.

-Slogan: Nawiat.
+Slogan: Atayal.
 A super extendible CMS made for developers based on Laravel.
 Release Official site as sample.
 Create a playground site.

-nawiat.org
+atayal.org
-playground.nawiat.org
+playground.atayal.org

-nawiat-sample
+atayal-sample

 Design philosophy for template system:
 * Provide editor for core content of the pages. ( Users always want to feel they can control the system. )